blat-blatnik/Pocket-Universe/README.md

 ## Benchmarks

-A benchmark of the final simulation code was run on 4 different computers and 7 different graphics cards.
-In the benchmark I measured the time taken to simulate and draw 1,000 timesteps of a simulation with 10'000, 50'000, 100'000, and 200'000 particles.
+3 benchmarks of the final simulation code was run on 4 different computers and 7 different graphics cards.
+In the benchmarks I measured the time taken to simulate and draw 1,000 timesteps of a simulation with 10'000, 50'000, 100'000, and 200'000 particles.
 The RNG seed `42` was used to generate every universe from the benchmark for consistency.
 Vsync was turned off, and window event processing was ignored during the benchmark runs.
 Laptop machines were plugged in and charged through the simulation, and all other programs were closed.

 ### GPU specs